-Synaptica talks with Ian Galloway, Senior IT Management Analyst, Taxonomy and Search, Lowe’s Companies Inc. Based in Mooresville, North Carolina, Ian manages enterprise search and taxonomies across multiple platforms for all digital assets for the company.
+Synaptica talks with Ian Galloway, formerly Senior IT Management Analyst, Taxonomy and Search, With Lowe’s Companies Inc. Lowe’s are based in Mooresville, North Carolina, Ian managed enterprise search and taxonomies across multiple platforms for all digital assets for the company.
 Lowe’s is a Fortune 500 company that operates a chain of retail home improvement and appliance stores in the USA, Canada, and Mexico with over 2,000 stores and employing over 290,000 people.
 Lowe’s is the second-largest hardware chain globally and in the USA.

 Can you describe your organization?

 Galloway: Lowes is a home improvement retail company, a conglomerate of companies.
 We provide your tools, lumber, windows.
 All the things you associate with home improvements.
 Our primary customers are contractors, professionals, as well as the public.

 Across the US and Canada, we have close to 2000 stores with a few in Mexico.
 Acquisitions and mergers are part of our growth as well as developing new channels, online footprint, mobile footprint, and augmented reality (e.g., enabling people to view their home and new furniture through a smartphone app).